Frequently Asked Questions

 Ballot Builder covers upcoming local, state, and federal elections based on your location.
 We use your geographic location to look up the specific races and ballot measures that will appear on your ballot.

-You can retake the questionnaire whenever your values or priorities change, or at the start of each new election cycle.
-Your values tend to be relatively stable over time, so you may not need to retake it frequently.
-However, if you feel your priorities have shifted, retaking the questionnaire will give you more accurate recommendations.
+You can retake the Civic Blueprint Assessment whenever your priorities change, or at the start of each new election cycle.
+Your policy positions tend to be relatively stable over time, so you may not need to retake it frequently.
+However, if you feel your priorities have shifted, retaking the assessment will give you more accurate recommendations.

 What does the alignment score mean?